ka-petrov/chats_processing/README.md

 # Chat messages analysis + NLP basics

+### Update:
+**As of 2021, the messenger's APIs have changed and the data downloading instructions probably won't work.**
+Sample notebooks are still worth a look though, in case you've already got your message history from any source.

+---

 This repository provides Python scripts to download chat history for WhatsApp messenger (`data/pull_data_wa.py`) and for VK.com (`data/pull_data_vk.py`) - the most popular Russian social network.
 Data is stored in unified format as HDF files and can be merged into a single